 Cooking meals in residents’ rooms is not allowed.
 Appliances that are intended to be used for cooking are prohibited; examples are, but not limited to, rice maker, toaster, toaster oven, cake pop, George Foreman grill, etc. No appliance may have an exposed heating element.

-Our mattresses have a vinyl covering for health and sanitary reasons and have a firm and plush side.
+Our mattresses have a firm and plush side.
 Due to safety requirements, only RIT mattresses can be used.
-We recommend that you bring a cotton mattress cover to place over the vinyl covering.
-Mattresses in all University Commons rooms are full sized.
+We recommend that you bring a cotton mattress cover.
+Mattresses in all rooms are doubles.
 All rooms have window shades.
 Curtains are not needed and are prohibited.

 The RIT Inn provides on-wall bedside lamps, floor lamp, and desk lamps.
 You may bring your own lamps.
 Torchier or any style lamp(s) that use a halogen bulb 300 watts or more are prohibited.
 Torchier style lamps that use a compact florescent or incandescent bulb are permitted.